rfl-urbaniak/backtesting/_drafts/backtesting.md

 ### Building signal

 Say you want to try out a fairly straightforward strategy, a variant of Bollinger bands.
-The idea is to buy if the price enters
-\(ma\)-\(multiplier\times runSD\) from below, that is if crosses some multiplier of the running standard deviation down from the moving average.
-Suppose you’re using the same time window to calculate them both.
-Further, assume you want to sell when the price reaches \(ma\), and that you’re only interested in long positions, that is the signal is
-binary: 1 for holding a long position, 0 for not being on the market.
+The idea is to buy if the price enters *m**a*-*m**u**l**t**i**p**l**i**e**r* × *r**u**n**S**D* from below, that is if crosses some multiplier of the running standard deviation down from the moving average.
+Suppose you're using the same time window to calculate them both.
+Further, assume you want to sell when the price reaches *m**a*, and that you're only interested in long positions, that is the signal is binary: 1 for holding a long position, 0 for not being on the market.
 Because we want to reuse the code to define a general function, it will be useful to rename the data as `data` for the time being.
 Suppose you think 20 days is good and that 1.5 is a decent multiplier.

 ``` r
 #this depends on two parameters